Carnegie Institute of Technology

 Equivalent technical electives may be substituted at the discretion of the departments/colleges.

 Non-technical courses in the curricula can be used to meet the requirements of the second major.
 But if the second major is not an H&SS department, the program must include a minimum of 72 units of General Education courses to meet CIT requirements for graduation.

 Designated Minors Offered by CIT

 (for engineering students)

-Undergraduate students in the Carnegie Institute of Technology (CIT) can elect to complete an interdisciplinary Designated Minor in addition to their primary major.
-Designated minors have been added to the curriculum to provide the student with technical elective content in areas related to the research expertise of our faculty.
-Students may select a designated minor from the following list:
+In addition to their regular majors for B. S. degrees, undergraduate students in the Carnegie Institute of Technology can elect to complete an interdisciplinary Designated Minor.
+These minors have been added to the Carnegie Institute of Technology curriculum to promote flexibility and diversity among the college’s engineering students.
+Independent of major, a student is free, but not required, to pursue a selected designated minor from the following list: